TNOCS/csWeb-tile/README.md

 NOTE: Tests are performed using node 5 and npm 3 on Windows: in principle, everything should also work on Mac and Linux, but as I don't have access to these platforms, I cannot test it.

-## Installation
+# Installation

-You can simply install it using the node package manager.
+You can simply install a standalone version using the node package manager.
 ```
 npm i -g csweb-tile
 ```

-## Building it from scratch

 Alternatively, you can build it yourself, assuming you have installed TypeScript (otherwise, run ```npm i -g typescript```).
 Check out the project using git clone (or download the zip) and simply run ```tsc``` in the main folder.
 Next, run ```node test\app.js``` and you can visit ```http://localhost:8888/``` to run leaflet.
 On the command line, you see the tile layers that are being shared.

-## Usage instructions
+# Usage instructions

-For example, if you want to share mbtiles files (with raster data), do the following.
+Assuming you have a running version of `csWeb-tile` (if not, see the Installation section), you can for example use it to share an mbtiles file (with raster data).
+In the project's tilesources folder, you will also find examples of how to turn a geojson file into a tile layer, either using a Mapnik xml file (created using TileMill and selecting save as Mapnik xml), or by using a tm2 project description (in which case you can also create an UTFgrid).

-### Simple standalone tile server
+## Simple standalone tile server

 * Create a new project folder, ```csWeb-tile``` for example and ```cd csWeb-tile```.
 * Create a folder ```tilesources\mbtiles```